nicolamassarenti/ml-kafka-rust/.github/ISSUE_TEMPLATE/feature_template.md

 ---
-name: Feature request
+name: Feature
-about: Suggest an idea for this project
+about: Create a feature request
 title: '[feature] - '
 labels: feature
-assignees: ''
+assignees: 'nicolamassarenti'
 ---
 # Description of the feature
 A clear and concise description of what the feature is.